-Heat the ghee in a small pan and fry the mustard seeds still they splutter, add the cumin, the asafetida and 2 fresh green chillies slit lengthwise. (you may want to make sure your exhaust fan is on for this step. ) Allow this pan to cool before adding to the rasam.
+Heat the ghee in a small pan and fry the mustard seeds still they splutter, add the cumin, the asafoetida and 2 fresh green chilies slit lengthwise. (you may want to make sure your exhaust fan is on for this step. ) Allow this pan to cool before adding to the rasam.

 Add the remaining coriander and the lemon or lime juice and taste for salt.

 If you let the rasam sit for a few minutes and ladle it off the top, you should get a clear consomme type liquid that you can serve in a bowl over gummy rice (congi) or eat with dry toast or fresh bread.